Anastasiia-Moroz/nix_edu/INFO.md

-it is INFO file
+new text
-new line
+experiment with amend